 If you aren’t using landing pages to help sell your products or services, you could be missing out on countless potential customers.
-Let’s go over how to make a landing page that has a high conversion rate because there’s more to it than many people initially realize.

 Wait a Minute — What is a Landing Page?

 First, it helps to understand what a landing page is, what it aims to accomplish, and why you might need one.

 A landing page acts as a standalone web page that you design specifically for marketing or advertising your products and services.
 It’s a page you send visitors to when you want them to do something particular, hence the term “landing page” — they “land” on this page.

 This means a landing page has its own unique call-to-action (CTA).

 Below is an example of an excellent landing page.
 The action here is to fill out the fields for your name and email address and click the CTA button.